WeAreOcta/dotcursor/Readme.md

 - Maintain a **centralized, version-controlled** source of `.cursor` folders.
 - Promote **consistency across teams and repositories**.
 - Enable **quick onboarding** by simply linking or copying rules into Cursor.
+- **Inspiration** for new rules and patterns that can be shared with others.
+Watch how Octa's tech team uses Cursor to automate their work and improve productivity and bring the best practices to your company.
+Sharing is caring. ❤️

 ## 🚀 Usage
 1. Clone or pull this repository.